How We Test And Rank The Software

 We use a score, called Genius Score, to rate all software on SaasGenius.
 The Genius Score is rated between 0 and 100, with 100 being the highest score and 0 being the lowest score.

-Each Genius Score has three values:
+Each Genius Score has four values:

 - Usability shows how user-friendly the software is.
 Ease-of-use and simplicity are taken into account.

 - Features describe how feature-rich the software is compared to others software in the category.

 - Support indicates the quality of customer support.

 How We Get The Numbers